 Museum exhibits weave national and local events and periods together to provide both perspective and local relevance.
 The Museum presents education programming related to our exhibits and workshops for adults, families and students.

-Owned and operated by the Outagamie County Historical Society, the Museum holds the collections representing the history of the Fox Valley dating back to 1840s.
+Owned and operated by the Outagamie County Historical Society, the Museum holds the collections representing the history of Appleton and the Fox Valley dating back to 1840s.